arun13go/GenAIOps-workshop/labs/lesson_02/lab02.md

 #### Prerequisites

 An Azure subscription is required, where you can create an AI Project along with its AI Resource, a Content Safety Service ie Guardrails & Controls, New Agent Framework and an AI Search Service.
- + Requires GPT-4o and embedding model text-embedding-ada-002
+ + Requires GPT-4o and text-embedding-ada-002

 #### Setup